Zinbo/software-dev-repository/content/posts/DataStructures/index.md

 }
 ```

 There are however two flaws with this solution.
-One is that it assumes that every Unicode character can be represented in a single 16-bit Java char..
-With the UTF-16 encioding that Java uses ionternally for stirngs ,only the first 2<sup>16</sup> Unicode characters or code points  (the Basic Multilingual Plane or BMP) can be represented in a single char, the remaining code points require 2 chars.
+One is that it assumes that every Unicode character can be represented in a single 16-bit Java char.
+With the UTF-16 encioding that Java uses internally for strings, only the first 2<sup>16</sup> Unicode characters or code points  (the Basic Multilingual Plane or BMP) can be represented in a single char, the remaining code points require 2 chars.
 Because the implementation iterates through the string one char at a time, it won't interpret anything outside the BMP correctly.

-As generics only works with reference types, it means that every time we increment the value assicated with a jey the Integer object that held the value is thrown away and a new Integer with the incremented value is constructed.
+As generics only works with reference types, it means that every time we increment the value associated with a key the Integer object that held the value is thrown away and a new Integer with the incremented value is constructed.
 As we only need to know about three values: zero times, one time, more than one time, we can create objects to represent these states.
 ```java
 public static String firstNonRepeated( String str ){